Taeuswright/THE-Squid/README.md

 # THE-Squid
 makin a squid

-* Building a squid that shoots ink
+* Building a squid that shoots ink across the screen

-* across the screen
+* bubbles float up from the bottom continuously

+*